 As a side note, one other BIG reason you should go to the exam is, if the insurance carrier is going to cover the cost of the exam and you refuse to go, they could claim that you are not cooperating with the doctor’s treatment plan and stop your workers compensation benefits!
-Trust me folks, you don’t want to be in that situation!
+Take it from an experienced Richmond workers’ comp attorney, you don’t want to be in that situation!

 Be Aware That You Will Be Observed

 You will be observed the entire time you are at the examiner’s office, even in the waiting room.
 Why is this important?
 If your doctor says you can’t sit for more than 15 minutes and you sit in the waiting room for an hour waiting to get your FCE, your claim is already in big trouble.
-I tell my clients to be cautious and to ALWAYS CONDUCT YOURSELF AS IF YOU ARE BEING WATCHED!
+As a workers’ compensation attorney in Richmond, I tell my clients to be cautious and to ALWAYS CONDUCT YOURSELF AS IF YOU ARE BEING WATCHED!

 Keep in Mind These Tips Before and During Your FCE